WHAT IS ACNE?

 6. DAILY ACNE TREATMENT MEDICATION

-Your dream of achieving clear skin can happen if you stick to a consistent daily skincare routine and medications.
+Your dream of achieving clear skin can happen with a consistent daily skincare routine and medications.
 Acne medications help clear up existing breakouts while keeping new blemishes at bay.
 Acne treatments contain potent ingredients that reduce pimples and lighten scars.

-Generally, the counter acne treatments can help in treating milder forms of acne.
-But, if you have other issues related to acne, please visit your dermatologist for the right skincare regime.
+Generally, counter-acne treatments can help in treating milder forms of acne.
+But, if you have other issues related to acne, please visit your dermatologist for a suitable skincare regime.

 CONCLUSION